969 Story Rd #6048

 San Jose, CA 95122

-Our last visit is in the Summer of 2021 when they added outdoor seating during the Pandemic.
+Our last visit is in the Spring of 2022 when they added even more outdoor seating during the Pandemic.

 Decor is nicer than most Vietnamese restaurants.
 They have nice happy hour specials Mon-Thur 5-11pm.